Sandline affair: Prime Minister Chan resigns

 The next session of Parliament began on 25 March, and Bill Skate, then Governor of Port Moresby, was ready to bring forth a motion calling on Chan to resign.
 On the night of 24 March, several members deserted the Chan government, and the capital once again came to a standstill.
 Soldiers at Murray Barracks demanded to be able to march on the Parliament, but Enuma steadfastly refused.
 Large crowds began to gather outside the Parliament.
 The police attempted to stop students from reaching the Parliament, but the soldiers escorted them in.
 Inside, Sir Michael Somare amended Skate's motion, so it only called upon Chan to step down for the period of the inquiry.
 A fierce debate ensued, with the Parliament divided.
 In the end, Chan realised that his position was hopeless.
 He spread the word inside the Parliament that if members supported him, he would resign anyway.
 The Parliament voted against the motion.

 The crowd outside, upon hearing of the news, began to riot.
 They had not heard that Chan planned to resign anyway.
 The police advised parliamentarians to remain inside the Parliament, as they could not be safely evacuated.
 Chan and Haiveta had to be disguised and then raced out in a police car.
 All through the night, the standoff continued, with the parliamentarians fearing that they would be arrested.
 Though many soldiers continued to demand to move in on the building, Enuma resisted his soldiers, and convinced them to remain in their positions.
 He also addressed the Parliament, assuring them that there was not going to be a military coup.
 Enuma attempted to order the soldiers back to barracks and the crowds to disperse, but they remained until Parliament began sitting again the following morning.
 That morning, Chan sacked both Ijape and Haiveta then resigned himself.

 Bill Skate, who had moved the motion against Chan, replaced him as Prime Minister on 22 July after a Federal election, (Giheno took on the acting PM role up until 2 June, where Chan was again raised to the PM for his last six weeks of term).
 Under Skate, the peace process continued, and within a year after the Sandline affair, a treaty was in place, which As of 2004, remains intact.

 A number of inquiries into the affair followed.
 Jerry Singirok was reappointed to his previous position as head of the PNGDF in 1998, but was dismissed again in 2000 over charges stemming from the incident.
-However, in April 2004, Singirok was formally acquitted of all charges laid against him over the events of February and March 1997.
+However, in April 2004, Singirok was formally acquitted of all charges laid against him over the events of February and March 1997, notwithstanding that he had been found to have received illicit payments from J&S Franklyn, a UK arms dealer, paid into a secret account at Lloyds Bank in the UK, as first reported by Mary-Louise O’Callaghan in The Australian newspaper.

+Chan was later acquitted on corruption charges relating to the Sandline affair.